community-garden/pergola-fullstack/README.md

 ## Quickstart

-The easiest way to get started with the Pergolga Stack is to create a Neo4j Sandbox instance and populate the database with example data
+The easiest way to get started with the Pergola Stack is to create a Neo4j Sandbox instance and populate the database with example data

 (If you have a running Neo4j database on localhost via Neo4j Desktop or a Neo4j server installation, change the password in `api/.env`)